Tiffany Haddish Slams Sexual Harassers in SNL Monologue: 'You’re in the Wrong'

 “Who is doing Donald Trump’s wigs?
 His lace fronts are off the chain,” Haddish said in her monologue.
 “His hair is looking so good since he became the President.
 What kind of glue is he using?
 Because when the wind blows, it don’t even move or nothing.
 That’s good hair right there.”

-Watch Haddish’s monologue above.
+Watch Haddish’s monologue below.